 The palate is incredibly, beautiful, balanced fruit & earth.
 Bright cherries, blackberries, black raspberries, dark cherries, both plums, hovering raspberries & juicy strawberries.
 Perfect baking spices; clove, nutmeg, cinnamon & vanillin, sandstone/limestone, beautiful Indian/Asian spices w/ some plate heat, fresh tobacco, sandalwood, volcanics & dry clay, camphor, dark chocolate baking bar, black licorice, some warm caramel, berry cola, sun tea, volcanics, dark rich soil with dry leaves, tree bark w/ hints of sap, fresh & dry herbs, dark & red fresh flowers framed in lavender & liquid violets, excellent acidity with perfect; elegance, tension, balance and structured finish that last minutes landing on fresh fruit, dark spices and earth tones.

 I’ve posted other bottles of 97 Jones Family that were incredible, 95-96.
 This one perhaps had better storage, evolution & timing.
-Magic. — 8 months ago
+Magic. — a year ago

 Freddy R. Troya